Vagyasri/Palindrome-Checker/README.md

 In this Project, I will be checking if a string is Palindrome or not.
 I will create function using Javascript.

+Note: We'll need to remove all non-alphanumeric characters (punctuation, spaces and symbols) and turn everything into the same case (lower or upper case) in order to check for palindromes.

 ## Built With

 - HTML